 Punishment for Spreading Rumours under UAE Cyber Crime Law.
 False information Law | Fake News Law

 Federal Law No. 5 of 2012, Federal Law No. 12 of 2016, and the Electronic Media Regulation of 2018 governs issue of transparency and spreading false information on social media.
-UAE authorities fasten down rumours and warns UAE residents about the gravity of spreading rumours.
+UAE authorities fasten down rumours and warns residents about the gravity of spreading rumours in UAE.
 In addition, they have adopted measures to combat the same by public awareness campaign and implementing course curriculum educating students about false news in digital era.

 Specific provisions of the law impose the following sanctions: